 Increasingly complex attack methods have made creating adequate defences more difficult.
-Resources need to be allocated to protect against multiple vulnerabilities (e.g., identities, devices, infrastructure) and types of attacks (e.g., phishing, zero-day, etc.).
+Resources must be allocated to protect against multiple vulnerabilities (e.g., identities, devices, infrastructure) and types of attacks (e.g., phishing, zero-day, etc.).

 Managing exponential growth in controls can be a costly nightmare.

-When your infrastructure is on-premises, you are solely responsible for updating and maintaining your systems to keep them protected, as well as responding effectively when a breach occurs.
+When your infrastructure is on-premises, you are solely responsible for updating and maintaining your systems to keep them protected and responding effectively when a breach occurs.

-What does enterprise-grade security mean with regard to Office 365?
+What does enterprise-grade security mean concerning Office 365?
 It means providing intelligent security across five key dimensions: identity and access management, information protection, threat protection, security management, and compliance.

-In addition, Microsoft patches over one billion windows devices, scans 400 billion emails for malware, and processes 450 billion authentications every month.
+In addition, Microsoft patches over one billion Windows devices, scans 400 billion emails for malware, and processes 450 billion monthly authentications.
 By analysing the resulting data, Microsoft can provide unique insights into emerging threats.

-Multiple authentication procedures, including badge identification and biometric scanners, protect Microsoft centers against unauthorised entry.
+Multiple authentication procedures, including badge identification and biometric scanners, protect Microsoft centres against unauthorised entry.